High-Level Synthesis with the Vitis Unified IDE

 After completing this comprehensive training, you will have the necessary skills to:

-• Enhance productivity using the Vitis HLS tool
+• Enhance productivity by using the AMD Vitis Unified IDE for HLS component development

-• Identify common coding pitfalls as well as methods for improving code for RTL/hardware
+• Identify common coding pitfalls as well as methods for improving RTL/hardware code

-• Perform system-level integration of IP generated by the Vitis HLS tool
+• Perform system-level integration of IP generated by the Vitis Unified IDE

 Course Outline